giovannianguiano1/DH110-F22-Gio/assignment01/README.md

 ### Overall Assessment

 The WWF Together app is an app with amazing design features and pushes important narratives about wildlife forward.
-While it does have cool features, most of its usability issues actually fall under the design aspect.
+While it does have cool features, most of its usability issues do actually fall under the design aspect.
 The navigation bar while useful, isn't always the most accessible.
 The double-tap summon feature could be turned into a one-tap or even a back button in other instances throughout the app.
 Some text is hard to read due to font color and background color.
 While it's interactive features are stunning, they aren't intuitive and require more instruction.
 Moving through the app takes a lot of swiping and some information can't even be found.
 Its unskippable slideshow animations are amazing, but quickly get old.
 If these recommendations are implemented, the app would definitely be top-tier!